Praveen1code/python-automation/README.md

  ## 2. Download youtube video:

-     you can download youtube video using  python module (pytube)
+     you can download youtube video using  python library (pytube)......